awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 Additionally, if this operation fails, customers MUST discard the released plaintext and encryption context and MUST rollback any processing done due to the released plaintext or encryption context.

-This change adds these security considerations are stated in the Decrypt specification.
+This change adds these security considerations in the Decrypt specification.

 ## Reference-level Explanation